-Appendix 2 'Low Carbon Measures Along with Cases Examples' is attached to the 'Concept'.
+Appendix 2 'Low Carbon Measures Along with Cases Examples' is an attachment of the 'Concept'.
 As for Low Carbon Building, six types of case examples are enumerated: 'Sunlight shading and thermal insulation', 'Façade engineering', 'Natural ventilation', 'Daylight use plus lighting system', 'Hybrid of natural ventilation plus air conditioning' and 'High-efficient heat source plus heat storage'.

-Though the first edition 'Concept' was intended to be a comprehensive guideline for low carbon town (LCT) development, it was influenced by the then on-going LCT project in

-Yujiapu, Tianjin, China.
+Though the First Edition 'Concept' was intended to be a comprehensive guideline for LCT development, it was influenced by the on-going LCT project in Yujiapu, Tianjin, China.
 And so it focused on green field development in a large city such as Yujiapu.